binaryphile/docker-pgsql/README.md

     ./run.sh

-This will run a new container based on the image using the local files.
+Remember that you need to be in the directory with these files when you run the command, or else the mounting won't work properly.

+`Run.sh` will run a new container based on the image using the local files.
 The database configuration files are in the current directory, so you can change them at any time (you'll just have to kill the old instance and start a new one):

 - `pg_hba.conf`
 - `pg_ident.conf`